 1. Enable Automatic Updates immediate installation

 If you allow this setting, Windows updates will be immediately downloaded and installed when available.
-You should keep this setting enable if you want to install the update when available.
+You should keep this setting enable if you want to keep your Windows and device drivers updated.

 - Press the “Windows+R” shortcut key to open the Run box.